pinax-network/substreams_firehose/README.md

 - The function should act as a **generator** (using the `yield` keyword) to return the data.
 A dictionary is the preferred format, but it could be any format (specify the `--no-json-output` flag if you don't want to convert the final output to JSON).
 - The **first parameter** of the function should take the raw data extracted from the gRPC stream (Google protobuf [`Message`](https://googleapis.dev/python/protobuf/latest/google/protobuf/message.html#google.protobuf.message.Message) type).

 You can use the `_filter_data` function to apply the filters defined in the stub config to the output and process it further from here.
 Or you can directly get all the content from the response using the `MessageToJson` function.
-See other block processors in the [`processors.py`](pyfirehose/block_processors/processors.py) file for details and guidance.
+See other block processors in the [`processors.py`](pyfirehose/block_processors/processors.py) file for details and instructions.

-You can then use custom block processors through the command-line using the `--custom-processor` (or `-p`) argument and providing the name of the function.
+You can then use a custom block processor through the command-line using the `--custom-processor` (or `-p`) argument and providing the name of the function.

 For example, let's say you've implemented a custom function `my_block_processor` in `processors.py`.
 You would then pass the argument as `--custom-processor my_block_processor`.
 The script will locate it inside the `processors.py` module and use the `my_block_processor` function to parse block data and extract it to the output file.